Facts about ALS for Patients and Caregivers

 - The cause of ALS is unknown, and most scientists believe that a complex interaction of genetics and environmental factors cause sporadic ALS.
 There is no evidence that any particular toxin, occupational exposure or nutritional deficiency causes ALS.

-- ALS usually starts with painless weakness developing in a hand or foot and can be mistaken for more common problems, such as carpal tunnel syndrome or a pinched nerve.
+- ALS symptoms usually start with painless weakness developing in a hand or foot and can be mistaken for more common problems, such as carpal tunnel syndrome or a pinched nerve.

-- Muscle stiffness and wasting are also common.
+- Muscle stiffness and wasting are also common symptoms of ALS.

 - About 25% of the time ALS starts with slurred speech or swallowing problems.